-The WGM160P Wi-Fi Module is featured on a radio board that plugs directly into a Wireless Starter Kit (WSTK) Mainboard.
-The mainboard features several tools for easy evaluation and development of wireless applications.
+The Radio Board plugs directly into a Wireless Starter Kit Mainboard.
+The Mainboard features several tools for easy evaluation and development of wireless applications.
 An on-board J-Link debugger enables programming and debugging on the target device over USB or Ethernet.
 The Advanced Energy Monitor (AEM) offers real-time current and voltage monitoring.
 A virtual COM port interface (VCOM) provides an easy-to-use serial port connection over USB or Ethernet.
 The Packet Trace Interface (PTI) offers invaluable debug information about transmitted and received packets in wireless links.

-All debug functionality, including AEM, VCOM, and PTI, can also be used towards external target hardware instead of the attached radio board.
+All debug functionality, including AEM, VCOM and PTI, can also be used towards external target hardware instead of the attached radio board.

-To further enhance its usability, the mainboard contains sensors and peripherals that demonstrates some of the many capabilities of the WGM160P.
-A 20-pin expansion header (EXP header) is also provided that allows connection of expansion boards (EXP boards) to the kit.
+To further enhance its usability, the Mainboard contains sensors and peripherals demonstrating some of the many capabilities of the EZR32HG.